apsun/cloud-configure/README.md

 ## Usage

-To create a new server instance:
+To create a new server instance or re-apply all changes (including Ansible):

 ```Bash
 ./run.sh apply
 ```

-Note: the `aws_lightsail_instance_public_ports` resource is a bit buggy and will try to re-create the association every time you run `apply`.
+Note: the `aws_lightsail_instance_public_ports` resource is a bit buggy and will try to re-create the resource every time you run `apply`.
 This won't affect the instance itself; just the firewall rule.

 To delete the server instance: